05 August 2021

 1. all code is built upon Flow, C++ async/wait primitives. all execution be deterministic

-1. multithreaded concurrency is replaced by running one DB instance per code
+1. multi-threaded concurrency is replaced by running one DB instance per code

 2. Flow Actor model, scheduled by runtime, one process can simulate multiple FDB servers, run abstract network, clock